 Hays County Standard Response Protocol (SRP)

-The Hays County Standard Response Protocol (SRP) is an all hazards approach that aims to teach and train first responders, teachers, and students on the five types of responses and actions to man-made emergencies or natural disasters.
+The Hays County Standard Response Protocol (SRP) is an all-hazards approach that aims to teach and train first responders, teachers, and students on the five types of responses and actions to man-made emergencies or natural disasters.
 Hays County follows the SRP as outlined by the I Love U Guys Foundation.

 Hold is followed by the Directive: "In Your Room or Area" and is the protocol used when hallways need to kept clear of occupants.